Skip to main content

 Causes of medication errors

 There are many causes of medication errors, including physical, psychological, and environmental causes.
 “Physical causes might be clerical, misreading, mistyping, or miscalculating a dosage,” says Matthew Young, MD, a physician and attorney who specializes in medical malpractice actions.
 “Psychological causes could be fatigue, cognitive lapse, or forgetting a patient’s allergies.
-Environmental causes could be grabbing the wrong medication for the wrong patient, getting the wrong med from the pharmacy, or the pharmacy dispensing the wrong med/preparing the dosage incorrectly.”
+Environmental causes could be grabbing the wrong medication for the wrong patient, getting the wrong med from the pharmacy, or the pharmacy dispensing the wrong medication or preparing the dosage incorrectly.”

 According to Dr. Young, proper administration of medication depends on: